Anxiety Counselling Brisbane

 ‘Agoraphobia’ is an overwhelming fear of having a panic attack or losing control.
 In particular, the individual with Agoraphobia fears that they are unable to escape or get help in ‘unsafe’ or unfamiliar settings away from home.

-Through step-by-step instructions and via your commitment to therapy at The Counselling and Wellbeing Centre, Brisbane you will successfully decrease daily anxiety.
+Through step-by-step instructions and via your commitment to therapy at The Psychology, Counselling and Wellbeing Centre, Brisbane you will successfully decrease daily anxiety.
 You will learn the skills necessary to overcome symptoms so that you can enjoy a happier and more fulfilling life.

 Our treatment goals include helping you learn that anxiety is manageable and does not have to control your life.